|Unit||Special Operations Executive|

 Second World War, 1939-1945

-While visiting Marseille Wake met wealthy French industrialist Henri Fiocca.
-The two were married soon after the outbreak of the Second World War.
-Following the fall of France, she acted as a courier for the fledgling resistance movement before putting Fiocca's considerable resources to work developing an escape network for Allied soldiers.
+After the fall of France, Wake acted as a courier for the fledgling resistance movement before putting Fiocca's considerable resources to work developing an escape network for Allied soldiers.

 By 1943 the Germans were becoming suspicious of her activities, dubbing her 'the White Mouse', and it was obvious that she needed to leave France quickly.
 Using the underground network she had helped to develop, Wake escaped to England, arriving in June 1943.
 While in London she joined the Special Operations Executive as an operative to train and equip the French Resistance groups known as the Maquis.

-Apart from the daily harassment of German troops, the Maquis were trained and organised into first rate saboteurs ready to help cripple the German war machine at a moment's notice of an Allied invasion.
-Following the commencement of Operation Overlord on 6 June 1944, as the Germans rushed forward to reinforce their lines, the Maquis set about delaying them at every turn.
-Hundreds of pre-determined targets were destroyed - communication infrastructure, bridges, railways, roads, factories, power stations.
+Following the Allied invasion at Normandy on 6 June 1944, as the Germans rushed forward to reinforce their lines, the Maquis set about tripping them up at every turn.
+Hundreds of pre-determined targets were destroyed - phone lines, bridges, railways, roads, factories, power stations.

-Over the coming days and weeks reprisals were severe as thousands of German troops, complete with air and artillery support were deployed to destroy the Maquis.
-During one of the encounters, the group was forced to sabotage its radio so that it would not fall into the enemy's hands.
-Wake immediately volunteered to organise a replacement though it meant travelling hundreds of kilometres across enemy held territory on bicycle.
-By the time she returned it is estimated that she had covered over 400 kilometres in 72 hours.
+Over the weeks that following the Allied invasion reprisals were severe as thousands of German troops, complete with air and artillery support were deployed to destroy the Maquis.
+During one of the encounters, the group's radio was destroyed and Wake immediately volunteered to organise a replacement.
+By the time she completed her task she had travelled over 400 kilometres through enemy territory.

-During the celebrations of the liberation of Vichy in September 1944 Wake first learned that her husband had been killed.
-Fiocca had been arrested by the Gestapo in May 1943 and had endured five months of torture before being executed on 16 October.
+In September 1944 Wake first learned that Fiocca had been killed.
+He had been arrested by the Gestapo in May 1943 and had endured five months of torture before being executed on 16 October.